 17. Nanaimo, a coastal city on Vancouver Island, is the Bathtub Racing capital of the world.
 The first race took place in 1967 to showcase Nanaimo to the world and contestants are required to use a bathtub boat.

-18. Whistler is home to the longest unsupported cable car in the world – with the highest point being 436 metres (1,430 ft).
+18. Whistler is home to the highest unsupported cable car in the world – with the highest point being 436 metres (1,430 ft).
 It connects the two peaks of the Whistler Blackcomb ski resort, one of the best resorts in North America for skiing and snowboarding.
 Until 2017 it also held the world record for the longest free span between ropeway towers.